 We did see an amazing reflection on life and death in Finitud, the aforementioned Calero Caballero collaboration.
 We saw the pair ten years ago when their skill and artistry was expressed beautifully through the traditional forms and we’ve looked out for them ever since.
 Boy, have they developed.
 The show included an electric base guitar as well as flamenco guitar and, astonishingly, Mozart’s Requiem.
 A singer, a dancer and two musicians conjured up the vibrancy of the south American Day of the Dead, the solitude of graveyard contemplation and a lot in between.
 We had a fun 1930s cartoon of skeletons dancing to make us laugh and ended with an auto de fe.
 Stunning!
 This show was hugely emotionally engaging and created some stupendous images which will fill my mind for quite some time.
 It encapsulates what a new generation of flamenco artists are doing, developing themselves and their art.

 in art or, as a writer, on the page?
 What is creativity?
-I, for one, will be reflecting on this, with friend and fellow writer, Sunday Times best-selling novelist, Elizabeth Buchan in a talk for The Clapham Society at Omnibus Theatre on 20th March at 8 pm.
-Come and join us if you’re free.
+I, for one, will be reflecting on this, with friend and fellow writer, Sunday Times best-selling novelist,

 So to Sadlers Wells Theatre for the annual Flamenco Festival in north London.
 This time I had only returned from Jerez de la Frontera the day before and I went to see Santiago Lara and Mercedes Ruiz who hail from that city.
 I have written about this married couple before ( see